aerickt/lapwing-for-beginners/src/Chapter-19.md

 * [Punctuation graphic](img/19-punctuation.png)

 ## Intro
-In this chapter, we will look at punctuation and Plover commands which tend to be less intuitive.
-You will have to simply memorize many of these.
-There won't be any practice material for this chapter; instead, I encourage you to start using steno whenever you can and refer back to this page whenever you need to.
-This would also be a great time to start playing typing games like TypeRacer or Monkeytype if you are interested in that.
+This chapter will cover punctuation and Plover commands.
+As these are not really tied to any words, they may be less intuitive.
+Many of these will simply have to be memorized.
+There is no practice material for this chapter; instead, incorporating steno into daily computer tasks can be a great way to practise these miscellaneous outlines.
+It may be helpful to print out the punctuation graphic and keep it in a easy to reference location (such as taped to a wall).
+Playing typing games such as TypeRacer or monkeytype is also a great way to practise steno at this point.

 ## Punctuation

-You should be familiar with how regular words in Plover are written with spaces in between them (apart from special translations).
-For punctuation, however, you do not necessarily want to have a space on either side of the symbol.
-Thus, each punctuation outline has its own special formatting.
+Punctuation is a lot different to regular words where a space is almost always inserted before.
+For different punctuation, there may be different scenarios for spacing on one side or the other.
+Furthermore, punctuation can sometimes also govern the capitalization of the next word.
+Therefore, punctuation strokes contain special formatting rules to control the spacing and capitalization.

-By default, every translation will have a space on either side—it won't be attached to the previous or the next word.
-Every translation also won't affect the capitalization of the next word.
-In the table below, the formatting specifies where each translation differs from default formatting.
+The following table lists several common punctuation marks along with the name, formatting, steno outline, and a mnemonic to aid with memorization.

 | Character | Name | Formatting | Steno outline | Mnemonic |
 | ---- | ---- | ---- | ---- | ---- |